charlesnicholson/nanoprintf/README.md

 If a disabled format specifier feature is used, no conversion will occur and the format specifier string simply will be printed instead.

+### Floating-Point Conversion
+nanoprintf has the following floating-point specific configuration defines.

+* `NANOPRINTF_CONVERSION_BUFFER_SIZE`: Optional, defaults to `23`.
+Sets the size of a character buffer used for storing the converted value.
+Set to a larger number to enable printing of floating-point numbers with more characters.
+The buffer size does include the integer part, the fraction part and the decimal separator, but does not include the sign and the padding characters.
+If the number does not fit into buffer, an `err` is printed.
+Be careful with large sizes as the conversion buffer is allocated on stack memory.
+* `NANOPRINTF_CONVERSION_FLOAT_TYPE`: Optional, defaults to `unsigned int`.
+Sets the integer type used for float conversion algorithm, which determines the conversion accuracy.
+Can be set to any unsigned integer type, like for example `uint64_t` or `uint8_t`.

 ### Sprintf Safety
 By default, npf_snprintf and npf_vsnprintf behave according to the C Standard: the provided buffer will be filled but not overrun.
 If the string would have overrun the buffer, a null-terminator byte will be written to the final byte of the buffer.
 If the buffer is `null` or zero-sized, no bytes will be written.